What Happens If Your Home Insurance Lapses? Consequences & How to Fix It

 Find your best options in less than 2 minutes

-Letting your home insurance lapse, even briefly, is one of the most costly mistakes a homeowner can make.
-Whether it's a missed payment, a forgotten renewal, or an unexpected cancellation, a coverage gap leaves your biggest asset completely unprotected — and can set off a chain reaction of financial consequences that lasts for years.
+Letting your home insurance lapse, even briefly, is one of the most costly mistakes a homeowner can make in 2026.
+With the average homeowner now paying $2,966 a year for home insurance and 71% of U.S. homeowners reporting their costs have gone up over recent years, a missed payment or forgotten renewal can spiral fast.
+A coverage gap leaves your biggest asset completely unprotected and can trigger a chain reaction of financial consequences that lasts for years.

 In this guide, we break down exactly what a lapse in home insurance coverage means, what happens the moment your policy goes inactive, and what you can do to fix it fast.
 You'll also find practical, easy-to-follow tips to make sure a lapse never happens to you again.